Visas

 Skilled Visas

-Typically if you are onshore you need to have been living in that state for some time before you will be chosen.
-This visa subclass is very finicky, if this if your PR plan know that the states can change their rules at any time and tend to do so even more often than the Department.
-Seek professional advice to make sure you don’t place your bets on the wrong visa.
+Typically, if you are onshore you need to have been living in that state for some time before they will consider inviting you to apply for a skilled visa.
+Know that the states can change their rules at any time and tend to do so even more often than the Department.
+If a state chooses to sponsor you for a 190-visa based on your occupation being on their list you will earn an extra 5 points, for a 491 visa, 15 points are awarded by the State.

-Subclass 491 (formerly 489)
+Subclass 491 Regional Visa

 Points